gislu/gochat/README.md

 # GoChat
-This is a strong WeChat Official Account server writed by Golang.
+A strong WeChat Official Account server writed by Go.